 The link between biodiversity and climate change is now well established and well understood.
 Climate change is one of the main drivers of biodiversity loss and destruction of ecosystems undermines nature's ability to regulate greenhouse gas emissions and protect against extreme weather, thus accelerating climate change and increasing vulnerability to it.

 Scottish Ministers have stated that the challenges facing biodiversity loss are as important as the challenge of combatting climate change.
-Recent publications such as The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Global Assessment on Biodiversity and Ecosystems (2019), the Net Zero – The UK’s contribution to stopping global warming’ report (2019), and the State of Nature Scotland report (2019) clearly identify investment in nature and the restoration of natural resources such as peatlands as a significant contributor to climate change and biodiversity improvements, and to people’s wellbeing.
-These reports underpin new commitments by SG and have highlighted the need to mainstream biodiversity across SG, public bodies, and our wider society.
-They have also led to increased collaboration with the climate change portfolio, and increased awareness of the impacts of biodiversity loss among stakeholders, business and the general public.
+Influential publications such as The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Global Assessment on Biodiversity and Ecosystems (2019), the Net Zero – The UK’s contribution to stopping global warming’ report (2019), and the State of Nature Scotland report (2019) clearly identify the importance of investing in nature.
+For example, the restoration of peatland makes a significant contribution to reducing the impacts of climate change whilst at the same time achieving biodiversity improvements.